bagrat/vim-buffet/README.md

 ### Colors

-Of course you can customize the colors of your tabline, to make is awesome and yours.
+Of course, you can customize the colors of your tabline, to make is awesome and yours.
 The following are the list of highlight groups, with self-explanatory
 names: